gridai/grid-docs/products/global-cli-configs/cli-api/grid-interactive.md

 ## sync-ssh-config

-Sync interactive node's ssh config to the local ssh config.
+Sync interactive session's ssh config to the local ssh config.

-It manages a section within the ssh config file for all interactive nodes ssh config details.
+It manages a section within the ssh config file for all interactive sessions ssh config details.

 Afterwards you can use the system's ssh & related utilities \(sshfs, rsync, ansible, etc\) with interactive sessions directly.